christianlupus/PartKeepr/docker/README.md

 Third, there is a service called `initdb`.
 Its purpose is to restore the database and `data` folder to a pristane state.
 This one should normally not started unless one wnats to reset the database.

 **Note:** There needs to be a useful default inserted into the initdb.
 At the moment it only clears out the database to be valid but containing no parts at all.
 Exactly the situtation you have after a fresh installation.
 Some test data might be useful here.

-## Details on the production image

-**Note:** This needs some rework yet.
-At the moment no data of PartKeepr is included in the image.

-The idea is to have a complete image that contains all relevant aspects of PartKeepr.
-Each tag should have one such image created to allow easy updating of PartKeepr using docker via `docker pull && docker up`.

 ## The main development image